 If you’re staying in France longer than 90 days, you will have to submit an application for a long-stay national visa.
 In order to extend your stay beyond the period of validity of your visa, you must apply for a residence permit at a prefecture.

-On the official visa website for France you will find the multiple long stay visa options available.
+On the official visa website for France, you will find multiple long-stay visa options available.
 This is an easy way to help you find out which residence permit is most suitable for you.
 If you want to apply for any kind of residence permit, you can visit this page and it will help you submit for the right residence permit.

-It goes without saying that you will need a valid passport or identity card issues by a European union state when entering France.
+It goes without saying that you will need a valid passport or identity card issued by a European Union state when entering France.

 Can I become a French Citizen?

 Can I become a French citizen?
 Yes, there are several ways of acquiring French nationality.
 You can become a French citizen with all the accompanying rights through either naturalization, marriage, or birth.

 You must be over 18 and be living in France.
 It isn’t necessary to renounce your original nationality when you become a French citizen but can have dual nationality.

 If you are not born in France or married to a French citizen, there is only one option to obtain French nationality.
 If you are a foreign national, the only option to become a French citizen is naturalization: